Gruntrexpewrus/ThepandemicbehindThePandemic/README.md

 ## Topic Modeling
 `LDA.ipynb` Python notebook for performing and evaluating Topic Modeling over Reddit data.
 We used Latent Dirichlet Allocation method for finding a Topic Model over different configurations (different number of topics and with or without removal of comments whose length is below a specific threshold).<br>

+## Sentiment and Topic analysis
+`reddit_comments_analysis.ipynb` Python notebook for performing some analysis on the results of topic detection and sentiment models and compare it with the trend of covid positive cases.

 ## Amazon-review-scraper-master
 A library that we borrowen from https://github.com/shreyas707/Amazon-Review-Scraper and modified a little to get the data we wanted about reviews (used to create train data for sentiment analysis) <br>